Neod0Matrix/pixiv-crawler/README.md

     If you frequently use the crawler to request resources from the server, then after some time the server may throw you 10060 error, just wait for a second and ok

+    ira mode you need input that illuster id ,not image id crawler log image will rename to array number + image id, you can use this id to find original image in Pixiv website

     Pixiv website will often change the image URL, please use the lastest results from javascript console